-Developh exists in the interesting tech space of the Philippines: driven by hope and spiked interest, but with lack of infrastructure for students or involvement of Filipinos in many large companies.
+Developh exists in the interesting tech space of the Philippines: we're amidst an unprecedented time of growth in interest in Southeast Asian tech, but this isn't reflected in local recruiting or startups.
 Our lives are undeniably intertwined in the consumption of technology, not really the creation of it.

 For nearly four years have we been working at breaking apart and reinventing tech's systems at Developh, and communicating these efforts and building on it.
 Here's a snippet of what we do.